 I was absent for nearly three years, and everything on the farm was deteriorating.

 Kathy was only occupied with Asia, so everything was on me.

 And there were some thefts.
 Thing from our scarce inventory were missing.

 First, they took some eggs, and then the chickens were stolen.

 But when they stole the pig, I took a guard.
 Three of them came in the night.

 Tattered.
 Scrawny as scarecrows.
 Jews.
 And they wanted to steal our only cow!

-They gave me a big sack of potatoes and said that if I find more Jews, they would reward me.
+They gave me a big sack of potatoes and said that if I come with more Jews, hey would reward me.
 And we just run out of potatoes.

 No. Kathy did not breastfeed.

-I don't know.
+I do not know.
 Asia was already there when I arrived.
 I was absent for nearly three years.